namrathavpatil/blockchain/README.md

 checks proof of work,
-used SHA 256 algorithm to mine blocks and check whether the chain is valid. using flask(python) for understanding how nodes work and transact within them
+used SHA 256 algorithm to mine blocks and check whether the chain is valid. using flask(python) to run locally and understand how distributed computing works.

-Then had simple ICO like project with 1 million ether.
-Here in this project you buy or sell ether locally which has no value.
+Then did simple ICO like project with 1 million ether.
+Here in this project you can buy or sell ether locally(has no value).
 Used solidity to build smart contract and ganache truffle to test.